elunna/nerfhack-changelog/README.md

 * Non-magical alchemy is less likely to result in an alchemical explosion.
 * HP gains from healing potions are subject to nurse dancing limits, but the limit is always observed as if the players level is maxed out at 30.
 * Fizzy potions and booze can cause (loud) burps.
+* Smoky potions cannot appear in any starting role's inventory.

 #### Diluted potion effects
 * Most potions have a much less potent effect when diluted (EvilHack)